Below please find the most frequently asked questions about company presentations.

 Q: Who can present?

-A: The BIO Investor Forum will feature presentations primarily by early and established private companies, as well as 20-30 emerging public companies.
+A: The BIO CEO & Investor Conference will feature presentations primarily by public companies, as well as 20-30 established private companies (Series B companies that have raised >$25M to date).
 Those interested in presenting must have a clear R&D focus, with a pipeline involving biotechnology therapeutics, diagnostics, or platform technologies.
 This can include patient advocacy groups.
-Service providers will not be considered.
-For companies looking to participate in the Discovery Track, there are additional financial qualifications, explained in more detail below, and on our registration page.
+Service providers will not be considered, but should email George at firstname.lastname@example.org if interested in sponsorship opportunities.

 Q: How can we get a presentation spot at this event?

-A: All companies and organizations who are interested in presenting are encouraged to submit an application, which can be done at: bio.org/events/conferences/bio-investor-forum-application-present.
+A: All companies and organizations who are interested in presenting are encouraged to submit an application.
 Your application will be reviewed, and you will be notified shortly on its status.
-Should your application be accepted, registration and logistical details would then be provided.
+Should your application be accepted, registration and logistical details would be provided.

 Q: What is the deadline to submit an application?

-A: Applications should be submitted by the beginning of August.
-This will provide enough time to review the application before the Early Bird Registration Rates expire.
-Once presentation spots are sold out, applications will be wait listed, and companies will be notified if/when a presentation slot become available.
+A: Applications should be submitted by the beginning of December.
+This will provide enough time to review the application before the Early Bird Registration Rates expire on December 16, 2013.
+However, companies can submit applications at any time.
+Once presentation spots are sold out, applications will be wait listed, and companies will be notified if/when a presentation slot becomes available.

 Q: Do you invite companies to present?

-Q: What registration pass do I need to present?
+Q: What registration do I need to present?

 Q: Are there any additional fees associated with presenting?

 A: Yes.
 Presentation fees are different depending on company type.
 Please refer to the outline above for more information.
-Sponsorship is not required to give a presentation.
+Please note that the Presenter Group Packages include presentation fees.
+All other packages require the presentation fee to be paid in addition to registration fees.
+(Sponsorship is not required to give a presentation.)

 Q: How long are the presentations?

-A: Public and established private company presentations are 25 minutes in length.
-Discovery companies are 13 minutes in length, and are noted as such in the conference program and materials.
-All Q&A from the audience, should a company want to take questions, is included in those times.
+A: Public company presentations are 25 minutes in length.
+Private companies are 13 minutes in length, and are noted as such in the conference program and materials.
+All Q&A from the audience, should a company want to take questions, are included in those times.

 Q: Are there breakout sessions after presentations?